projectchrono/chrono/doxygen/documentation/manuals/pychrono/pychrono_installation.md

 Install PyChrono {#pychrono_installation}
 ==========================

-There are two m_options for installing PyChrono on your computer, A) or B).
+There are two options for installing PyChrono on your computer, A) or B).
 The first is the reccommended way.
 The second is for users that need to build the full library starting from the C++ source.